davidelbe/david.elbe.me/_posts/2014-09-17-fizzbuzz-alternatives.md

 end
 {% endhighlight %}

-There are actually more than three errors in this code, and it's usefulness can certainly be discussed.
+There are actually more than three errors in this code, and its usefulness can certainly be discussed.
 I want the applicant to at least mention that we should be using == instead of = since the if statement will always return true.
 I also want them to notice that we are returning 'name' no matter what, and that we